Recursive Estimation of Conditional Kernel Mean Embeddings: Introduction

 \paragraph{Contributions} Our main contribution is a {\em weakly and strongly consistent recursive algorithm} for estimating the conditional kernel mean map under general structural assumptions.
 We present and prove a {\em generalized version of Stone's theorem} \citep{stone1977consistent}, motivated by the recursive form in \citep[Theorem 25.1]{gyorfi2002distribution}.
 Our generalization is twofold.
 We deal with general {\em locally compact Polish input spaces} and allow the output space to be {\em Hilbertian}.
 Our main assumption is that the {\em measure of metric balls} goes to zero slowly w.r.t.\ the radius.
 In \citep{forzani2012consistent} a similar consistency result is proved, however the authors of that paper do not deal with functional outputs and also require the so-called Besicovitch condition to hold on the regression function.
 In \citep{dabo2009kernel} sufficient conditions for $L_2$ consistency are given for vector-valued regression, however, in this paper a differentiation condition is required for the regression function and also the rate of the small ball probabilities is bounded from below when the radius goes to zero.

-First, we present a recursive scheme for (unconditional) kernel mean embeddings.
+First, \cl{in Section 2} we present a recursive scheme for (unconditional) kernel mean embeddings.
 A stochastic approximation based theorem \citep{ljung2012stochastic} is used to prove its strong consistency.
-Then, we introduce a recursive estimator of the conditional kernel mean map.
+Then, \cl{in Section 3} we introduce a recursive estimator for the conditional kernel mean map.
 Our algorithm is formulated in a flexible offline manner in such a way that the online algorithm is also covered.
 We prove the weak $L_2$ consistency for the general {\em local averaging} scheme in locally compact Polish spaces under very mild assumptions.
 We apply this consistency result to prove the strong consistency of local averaging kernel estimates with a (measurable) nonnegative, bounded and symmetric {\em smoother} sequence.
-This general scheme requires a smoother sequence with appropriate shrinking properties w.r.t.\ the unknown marginal measure.
-We satisfy these requirements by a general mother smoother function induced sequence parameterized by two shrinkage rate.
+This scheme requires a smoother sequence with appropriate shrinking properties w.r.t.\ the unknown marginal measure.
+We satisfy these requirements by a general mother smoother function induced sequence parameterized by two shrinkage rates.
 In the final theorem only a {\em structural condition} on the probability of small balls remains.
-Finally, we apply our results for three arch-typical cases.
-We deduce universal consistency for {\em Euclidean input spaces}, {\em Riemannian manifolds} and locally compact subsets of (possibly infinite dimensional) {\em Hilbert spaces}.
+Finally, \cl{in Section 4} we apply our results for three arch-typical cases.
+We deduce universal consistency for {\em Euclidean spaces}, {\em Riemannian manifolds} and locally compact subsets of {\em Hilbert spaces}.